I’m so many things and that’s part of what makes me a great leader.

 No matter what it is, I want to compete.
 Competing makes me better.
 There’s always been something.
 Baseball, softball, music, hockey, puzzles, running, dog agility.

 Here’s my dog, Reba, and I celebrating after we ran an agility course.
 She’s an agility trial champion, a lifetime achievement for us as a team.
+I also have a young dog, Dash, who’s about ready to start taking over the world.
+He’s so fast and fun.

 I use the blogging platform Hexo with the theme Minos.
 I’ve modified the theme a little here and there, but it’s mostly intact.
 It’s one of the most well-supported themes with good documentation. #quality!